pmitros/school-committee/chinese-immersion.md

 How to get into immersion Chinese
 ===============

+I am concerned about issues with the CPSD School Lottery.
+I made this page to illustrate the complexity.
+I am trying to advocate for a move to a non-gameable (or less gameable) lottery algorithm.
+The CPSD algorithm is obsolete, and is now illegal in many places since it both results in poor placement *and* is biased towards parents who have a Ph.D in mathematics.

-I made a simplified flowchart to show how to get into immersion Chinese.
-This is missing a lot of nuance but gives the basics of the game.
+The flowchart below is a simplified illustration of the game played by some parents to get into one particular program in the district (immersion Chinese).
+It is missing a lot of nuance but gives the basics of the game.
 Footnotes explaining specific steps are below the flowchart.

 I worked through this for one particular program, but once you understand this, you'll have a good idea of how to play the Cambridge